007revad/Synology_HDD_db/README.md

 ### Options when running the script

-There are 3 optional flags you can use when running the script:
+There are 4 optional flags you can use when running the script:
-* -showedits or -s to show you the changes it made to the Synology's compatible-drive database.
+* --showedits or -s to show you the changes it made to the Synology's compatible-drive database.
-* -force or -f to disable "support_disk_compatibility".
-This should be needed if any of your drives weren't detected.
+* --force or -f to disable "support_disk_compatibility".
+This should only be needed if any of your drives weren't detected.
-  * If you run the script without -force or -f it will re-eanble "support_disk_compatibility".
+  * If you run the script without --force or -f it will re-eanble "support_disk_compatibility".
+* --ram or -r to disable "support_memory_compatibility".
+  * If you run the script without --ram or -r it will re-eanble "support_memory_compatibility".
-* -m2 or -m to prevent processing M.2 drives.
+* --m2 or -m to prevent processing M.2 drives.

 ### Scheduling the script in Synology's Task Scheduler